shokks/heimdall-poc/_IDEA/00_OverView.md

 # Portfolio Intelligence - Simplified Product Overview

 ## The Problem

 Investors are drowning in financial news.
 They check multiple apps, see hundreds of articles, but 95% of it doesn't affect their actual holdings.
 They waste hours filtering noise to find what matters to THEIR stocks.

+**The Question Every Investor Asks**: "What happened in MY portfolio today that I need to know?"

+Current portfolio tools show you numbers, charts, and metrics.
+But what investors really want is:

+- What news affects MY specific holdings?
+- Which of MY stocks moved significantly and why?
+- What should I be paying attention to RIGHT NOW?

 ## The Solution

-**Portfolio Intelligence**: A personalized news feed that shows ONLY what affects YOUR stocks.
+**Portfolio Intelligence**: A personalized news & intelligence feed that monitors your stocks and shows ONLY what affects YOUR stocks or what matters to YOU.

 Enter your portfolio.
-See only relevant news.
-Get simple insights.
-That's it.
+See only relevant news & insights relevant to your portfolio.

 ## Core Value

-"See only the news that matters to YOUR portfolio."
+"See only the news & insights that matters to YOUR portfolio."

 ---

 # Three Phases: POC → Prototype → MVP

 ## Phase 1: Proof of Concept (POC)

 **Question**: Can we filter news by user holdings and deliver value?
 **Time**: 3-5 days
 **Complexity**: Minimal

 ### What to Build:

 1. **Portfolio Input**

    - AI-powered text input: "I have 100 Apple shares and 50 Microsoft"
    - Parse with OpenAI API
    - Store in localStorage (no database needed)

 2. **Portfolio Display**

    - Fetch real prices (Alpha Vantage API)
    - Show total value and daily change
    - Clean, mobile-first cards

 3. **Filtered News** (Core Feature)

    - 15-20 mock news items about various stocks
    - Filter to show ONLY news about user's holdings
    - Example: User owns AAPL → sees Apple news only